 3 Active Recovery Exercises

 The concept of active recovery has been gaining a lot of interest from the fitness scene.
-Supposedly, by doing light exercises to speed up the circulation, you flush out lactic acid from sore muscles.
-But then again, scientists have conflicting opinions on the involvement of lactic acid in DOMS in the first place.
+Supposedly, by doing light exercises to speed up blood flow, you flush out lactic acid from sore muscles.
+But then again, scientists have conflicting opinions about whether lactic acid affects DOMS in the first place.

 Yoga, walking, and swimming are some of the most recommended exercises for recovery.
 However, it is crucial to keep in mind that active recovery is relative to your fitness level.
 A study published in the Journal of Sports Medicine and Physical Fitness concluded that swimming, in particular, lowered lactate and inflammation biomarkers in the blood.
-There are other studies with the same conclusion, but still, these studies were conducted on athletes and can’t be said to apply to everyone.
+There are other studies with the same conclusion.
+Still, these studies covered only athletes and probably doesn’t apply to everyone.

 Photo by Todd Quackenbush

-What would constitute a recovery exercise for a highly-trained athlete can already be the average gym-goer’s full workout.
-The goal of active recovery is to slightly raise your heart rate to boost circulation, not tire you out.
-If you’re not a particularly strong swimmer and you do a lap, you can expect your heart rate to push the boundaries of active recovery.
+What would be a recovery exercise for a trained athlete can already be the average gym-goer’s full workout.
+The aim of active recovery is to slightly raise your heart rate to boost blood flow, not tire you out.
+If you’re not a very strong swimmer and you do a lap, you can expect your heart rate to push the limits of active recovery.

-Generally, active recovery is only recommended for athletes who are expected to engage in strenuous exercises for days at a time.
+Generally, active recovery is only useful for athletes who expected to engage in intense exercise for days at a time.
 If you’re not in a competitive setting, then there’s no real need to be so urgent in your recovery.
 Rather than exercise on your days off, why not use your rest day to just rest?
 Your body will recover well on its own if you give it time.